10 Curious Uses for Altoid Tins

 The Altoid tin is one of the most iconic packages in the world -- or at least, some corners of it.
-For those who enjoy fresh breath, these "curiously strong" mints are a must-have, but my, it's easy to start racking up what feels like endless numbers of tins of mints.
+For those who enjoy fresh breath, these "curiously strong" mints are a must-have, but my, it's easy to start racking up what feels like endless numbers of empty tins.
 What, exactly, are we supposed to do with them all?

 1. Flash/jump drive holder

-I saw this rather clever Altoid tin hack the other day -- a friend trimmed down the original packaging that came with his flash drive so it fit inside the tin, and now he carries the tin around.
-The tin insulated and protects the drive, and because it's large and noticeable, it's less likely to get lost.
+I saw this rather clever Altoid tin hack the other day -- a friend trimmed down the original packaging that came with his flash drive to fit inside the tin, and now he carries the tin around.
+The tin insulates and protects the drive, and because it's large and noticeable, it's less likely to get lost.
 (Also, thanks to the package, my friend is less likely to confuse his drive with someone else's when he's at the library or the senior center!)

 2. First aid kit

 Carry a few basic essentials in a tin that will easily fit into a pocket or a bag.
 Think bandages, sterilizing wipes, some ibuprofen, and a few other necessities.
 If you have medications you need to take, keep those in there too so you always have a few spare tablets around in case of emergency (as, for example, when I got stuck somewhere the other day and needed my nightly medications -- good thing I carry a spare pill case!).

 3. Glasses, electronics, and other small items repair kit